Exploring the Relationship Between Climate Injustice and Gender-Based Violence

 How can Climate Change Disproportionately Affect Vulnerable Communities and Exacerbate SGBV?

-Which Vulnerable Communities are the Most Severely Impacted by Climate Change and SGBV?
+Which Vulnerable Communities are the Most Severely Impacted by Climate Change and GBV?

 How can Climate Change and SGBV Reinforce Gender Disparities?